 Specifies the recording technique for seven-track tape.
+(This parameter is only to be used with seven track tape.)

-- C -- Data conversion feature is to be used, with odd parity and no translation. - E -- Even parity, with no translation and no conversion. - T -- Odd parity and no conversion, and BCD to EBCDIC translation is required when reading; EBCDIC to BCD translation when writing. - ET -- Even parity and no conversion, and BCD to EBCDIC translation is required when reading; EBCDIC to BCD translation when writing.
+- C Data conversion feature is to be used, with odd parity and no translation. - E Even parity, with no translation and no conversion. - T Odd parity and no conversion, and BCD to EBCDIC translation is required when reading; EBCDIC to BCD translation when writing. - ET Even parity and no conversion, and BCD to EBCDIC translation is required when reading; EBCDIC to BCD translation when writing.